descostesn/RIntroProgBio/vectors.md

 > genes["HoxC"]
 ```

-**Exercise**: What would happen if you give more names than values?
+**Question**: What would happen if you give more names than values?